 What does cupping do to your body?

-Cupping breaks open tiny blood vessels called capillaries under your skin, creating distinctive circular marks that fade within 7-14 days.
-These marks resemble bruises but aren’t true injuries to muscle fibers.
-The suction increases blood circulation to specific areas, which helps reduce inflammation and muscle tension.
-This improved blood flow stimulates your autonomic nervous system, potentially triggering your body’s natural healing responses.
-At a cellular level, cupping can decrease lymphocytes in affected areas while increasing neutrophils-one of the antiviral mechanisms that helps reduce pain.
+Cupping opens up tiny blood vessels called capillaries under your skin, which leaves those distinctive circular marks everyone asks about.
+They usually fade within 7-14 days.
+They look like bruises, but they're not actual muscle injuries.
+The suction pulls blood into the area, which eases inflammation and muscle tension.
+It also activates your autonomic nervous system, which can kick-start your body's natural healing responses.
+At a cellular level, cupping decreases lymphocytes in the treated area while increasing neutrophils — one of the antiviral mechanisms that helps with pain.

 What happens during a typical session?

-A typical cupping session lasts 15-60 minutes.
-Your practitioner will take your health history and discuss your specific concerns.
-For dry cupping-the most common technique-cups are placed on your skin (typically back, chest, abdomen, or legs) and air is removed using heat or a pump to create suction.
-You’ll feel a pulling sensation as your skin is drawn upward into the cup.
-Most practitioners leave cups in place for 5-10 minutes, though this varies by treatment type.
-You might feel slightly tired afterward, similar to fighting a minor illness-this is normal as your body processes released toxins.
+A cupping session usually runs 15-60 minutes.
+We'll start by going over your health history and talking about what's bothering you.
+For dry cupping (our most common technique), we place cups on your skin — usually your back, chest, abdomen, or legs — and remove the air using heat or a pump to create suction.
+You'll feel a gentle pulling sensation as your skin lifts into the cup.
+Cups typically stay in place for 5-10 minutes, though that varies.
+Afterward, you might feel a little tired, similar to how you feel when you're fighting off a cold.
+That's completely normal — it's your body processing the toxins that were released.

 Who should avoid these therapies?

-Several conditions make cupping inadvisable.
-You should avoid these treatments if you have:
+Cupping isn't right for everyone.
+You should skip these treatments if you have:

-Cupping should never be performed directly on veins, arteries, nerves, varicose veins, or lymph nodes.
+We also never place cups directly over veins, arteries, nerves, varicose veins, or lymph nodes.

 How to find a qualified practitioner

-Look for practitioners certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
-This certification ensures they’ve completed proper education and training.
-Since both treatments involve direct contact with your body, verify that practitioners maintain strict hygiene standards.
-Ask potential providers about their specific training, experience with your condition, and treatment approach.
-Many state licensing boards maintain directories of licensed practitioners, offering another verification resource.
+Look for someone certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
+That certification means they've done the education and training properly.
+Since both treatments involve close contact with your body, make sure the practitioner follows strict hygiene standards.
+Don't be shy about asking questions — what's their training, have they worked with your specific condition before, what's their approach?
+Many state licensing boards also maintain public directories of licensed practitioners if you want another way to verify credentials.

 Cost and frequency of sessions